 On the Setup tab, click MAC Address Clone.

-Therefore, to set up your Linksys router to work with your ISP, you have to enable the MAC Address Clone feature.
-This will allow your ISP to recognize the router as the computer with the registered MAC address.
+Thus, for Linksys router to work with your ISP, you have to enable the MAC Address Clone feature.
+This will allow your ISP to recognize the router as the computer with the registered MAC Address.

 Select Enabled then click on Clone My PC’s MAC.